obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

     return results
 ```

 Read the code comments for explanations of what each part is doing.
 I tried to make it clear.
-I'll tell you know, that section took me a four or five days on and off.
+I'll tell you now, that section took me a four or five days on and off.
 For like 20 lines of code, and most of those I'd written already.
 What a brainfuck.

 The line that runs the actual query is this function `data.eval(criteria)`, and we mark each item in our dataframe as a match or not: